Hazaras: Afghanistan

 The Hazaras are among the largest ethnic groups in Afghanistan, predominantly settled in the central regions known as Hazaristan (Hazarajat), with a significant presence throughout the country.
-Their population within Afghanistan is estimated to range from 8 to 10 million.

 Until the 1880s, the Hazaras maintained full autonomy and controlled all of Hazarajat.
 The central government in Kabul had not yet succeeded in bringing them under its rule.

 Central Asia

 After the massacre and genocide of the Hazaras by Abdur Rahman from 1888 to 1893, many Hazaras migrated to Central Asian regions under Tsarist Russian occupation, including Uzbekistan, Tajikistan, Turkmenistan, and Kazakhstan, with a significant number settling in Samarkand and Bukhara.
 Over time, many Hazaras living in these regions lost their accent, language, and ethnic identity due to the similarities in racial structure and appearance with the local populations, leading to their assimilation.